Monero logo

 Zero Amount V1 Output

-Monero does not explicitly ban zero amount V1 outputs on miner transactions but the database throws an error if a 0 amount output doesn't have a commitment 12 meaning they are baned.
+Monero does not explicitly ban zero amount V1 outputs on miner transactions but the database throws an error if a 0 amount output doesn't have a commitment 12 meaning they are banned.

 V2 Output Pool